image

 25. Waste to Wonder Theme Park

-Waste to Wonder Theme Park
+Waste To Wonder Theme Park Delhi

 Welcome to Waste to Wonder, Where Magic Meets Sustainability!
 Open to visitors since 2019, Waste to Wonder is an innovative theme park in Delhi, crafted entirely from recycled materials, transforming waste into enchanting attractions.
 It is one of Delhi's most well-known attractions, housing replicas of the world's seven classical marvels.